Westonbirt in winter is a landscape of surprises and subtle gems.

 Erman’s birch, Betula ermanii

-Take a look at the seasonal guide (get yours from admissions or the Great Oak Hall) to locate the huge Erman’s birch (Betula ermanii) in square 22H, at the end of Mitchell Drive close to Down Gate.
+Take a look at the seasonal guide (get yours from the Welcome Building) to locate the huge Erman’s birch (Betula ermanii) in square 22H, at the end of Mitchell Drive close to Down Gate.
 This species is native to East Asia from the Kamchatka peninsula through pacific Russia to Korea and Japan and westward as far as Lake Baikal.
 The bark, particularly when young is most attractive and the foliage turns a lovely golden yellow in the autumn.
 Have a look at the way the bark rolls off the large branches above your head, fabulous!

 Cherry birch, Betula medwediewii

 Betula medwediewii is another beauty, this time from the Caucasus.
 This tree has quite a large course leaf turning golden yellow in the autumn.
 The catkins are large for the genus and can be most attractive at certain times of the year.
 Even without seeing the leaves or bark, the distinctive habit of branching at nearly ground level and then growing into what can only be described as a medium sized tree of multi-stemmed habit, makes identification easy.
 The arboretum’s largest specimen is 10m tall by about the same across and is found in square 21D on the map.
 We also have several smaller specimens in other parts of the arboretum.

 Young's weeping birch, Betula pendula ‘Youngii’

 Further down Mitchell Drive, one of the most dramatic sights is that of the group of Young’s weeping birches (Betula pendula ‘Youngii’) in the shop window (the view from the A433) particularly when lit-up in early November as a sneak preview for the Enchanted Christmas event.